jacob-carlborg/blog/macos_cocoa_d.md

 Xcode is the IDE provided by Apple and ships with a compiler, SDK and all other tool that are necessary to create applications for all Apple's devices.

+### Storyboards

+Xcode comes with a built-in feature that allows the developer to graphically create the GUI of an application.
+This is called Interface Builder.
+The GUI is stored in files separate from the application, basically a serialized form of the GUI.
+These files are called `.nib` files and the data is stored in a binary format.
+Later support was added for `.xib` files, which is the same idea but the data stored as XML instead of binary.
+This is more friendly for source control.
+The last incarnation of these files are storyboards.
+Where `.nib` and `.xib` files contain the GUI for only a single view, storyboards can contain the GUI for multiple views.
+For example, a window and the dialogs that can be opened from that window.

+The advantage of storying the GUI files separately from the application is that if they are changed, the application does not need to be rebuilt.
+They also allow to lazily load the GUI.
+For example, if the preferences view is stored in a separate file and the user never opens the preferences view, then it never needs to be loaded.

 ### The Cocoa Framework

 As part of the SDK is the Cocoa framework.
 This is the framework used to create